Best Execution Policy

 • Execution Of Customer Orders

 • The Company uses an automated system to route and execute customer orders.
-Depending on the market, customer orders are either directly routed to an execution venue or to our third-party broker or affiliate.
-Third- party broker or affiliate may in turn route the orders to other market maker firms, venues, or exchanges.
+Customer orders are directly routed to our Execution Brokers.
+Our Execution Brokers may in turn route the orders to other market maker firms, venues, or exchanges.

 • Executing Transactions For Related Persons